2018 is the Year of the Dog, and it couldn’t come any sooner.

 - The current sloped ramp in the kennels will be leveled to provide surer footing and better accessibility to the animals.

 The 18-month construction project will be accomplished in two phases to alleviate as much disruption and inconvenience to the animals and staff as possible.
-Phase 1 will begin in April 2018.
+Phase 1 is almost completed.

 For more detailed information, download both Case for Support documents below: